- Communication Policies at The School of Information

 Minimum and Maximum Enrollment

-The minimum enrollment allowed per semester (fall and spring) is three graduate credits.
+The minimum enrollment allowed per semester (fall and spring) is three graduate credits, but note that many financial aid recipients must take at least 5 or more units to maintain eligibility; check with your program or lender.
 There are some exceptions that must be reviewed and approved by the Advisor.
 If it is not possible to take the minimum, a student must apply for a Leave of Absence.

 Out of Department Classes